Tibor Baranski: Arrest and imprisonment

 The Soviets began the Siege of Budapest during the last week of December.
 They arrested Baránszki on 30 December 1944 as they believed he supported the Nazis.
 He was sent on a forced march to a prison in Russia.
 He ate only four times in 16 days during the 160 mi march.
 He believed he would have died if a religious Soviet guard had not taken mercy on him, preventing another guard from shooting him, and then moving him to a line of prisoners who received medical help.

-Baránszki was hospitalized and after the war ended, eventually made his way back to Budapest.
+Baranski was hospitalized and after the war ended, eventually made his way back to Budapest.
 He finished his studies and became a vicar in Drégelypalánk in Northern Hungary.
 When the Soviets took control of the government, Baránszki liked them no more than the Nazis.
 He was arrested in 1948 for anti-Communist "clerical reaction," and in a show trial, was sentenced to nine years in prison.
-After Joseph Stalin died and Imre Nagy became Chairman on 4 July 1953, Baránszki was granted amnesty, after 57 months in prison.
+After Joseph Stalin died and Imre Nagy became chairman on 4 July 1953, Baranski was granted amnesty, after 57 months in prison.

 His only reward for the risks he took, he said, would come from God "if" he was deserving.
 "I only did what God demanded of me.
 I'm only a useless servant."